 Sage has properties which address both internal and external health issues.
 It boosts memory retention, lowers cholesterol and sugar, eases stomach pain and diarrhea.
 When used externally, sage provides relief to cold sores and mouth sores.

 Learn more about growing your own medicinal plants in this video:

 Medicinal plants have been used for thousands of years to cure various health issues.
-It only seems natural that you, whether you’re an outdoor warrior or not, should know a bit about them.
+It only seems natural that you, whether you’re an outdoor warrior or not, should know a bit about their medicinal purposes.
 One way to gain some intimate knowledge on medicinal plants is to grow some of them yourself.
 You would learn a lot in the process.
 Plus, you’ll have a decent stock of homegrown remedies in case emergency strikes.

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.

 Editor’s Note – This post was originally published in April 2014 and has been updated for quality and relevancy.